 Aaloo parantha || Alu Paratha || Potato Flatbread

 Step by step recipe for Aaloo Paratha.
-Aaloo Paratha and in fact all sort of stuffed parathas are one of the most famous and loved breakfast options for many north indians, specially in Punjab.
+Aaloo Paratha and in fact all sorts of stuffed parathas are one of the most famous and loved breakfast options for many north Indians, especially in Punjab.

 It may sound a bit mushy, but the secret ingredient of a good paratha is lots of love and affection.
 Most of the times parathas are roasted with lots of ghee and then served with dollops of white butter or Makhan as we call them in Punjabi.
 However, you can add less ghee and even roast the parathas with oil.